andrei-pavel/portunus/README.md

 # curate-pkg

-a pair of scripts that keeps a consistent image of installed packages across **ALL** package managers
+that script you craved for to keep a consistent image of installed packages across **ALL** package managers

 ## Table of Contents